Ficool

 Whispers rippled through the crowd once more.
 Some mocked him, others admired his courage.
 The Emperor's gaze remained as cold as frost.

 > "Words mean nothing," Zagn said with contempt.
-"A weak heart has no value.
-From this day forward, you are no longer my prince."
+"A weak heart has no value."

 Those words pierced like a blade.
 Noa closed his eyes as pain spread through his body — yet it was not physical pain that hurt most; the agony radiated from his heart.
 He had long grown used to the cold shoulders of the people and the servants, but now even his father had turned away.